ishdhand/ishdhand.github.com/_pages/home.md

 ## News
 ----------------
+* **2015-10-27** - My paper on the [Algorithms for SU(n) boson realizations and D-functions](http://arxiv.org/abs/1507.06274) with Barry C. Sanders and Hubert de Guise has been accepted for publication in Jounal of Mathematical Physics.

 * **2015-10-13** - My paper on the [Realization of arbitrary discrete unitary transformations using spatial and internal modes of light
-](http://journals.aps.org/pra/abstract/10.1103/PhysRevA.92.043813) with Sandeep K. Goyal is now published in Physical Review A. The complete matlab code for our decomposition is available [on GitHub](https://github.com/ishdhand/Internal-Spatial-Decomposition) and the published version of the paper is now up on [arXiv](http://arxiv.org/abs/1508.06259)
+](http://journals.aps.org/pra/abstract/10.1103/PhysRevA.92.043813) with Sandeep K. Goyal is now published in Physical Review A. The complete matlab code for our decomposition is available [on GitHub](https://github.com/ishdhand/Internal-Spatial-Decomposition) and the published version of the paper is available on [arXiv](http://arxiv.org/abs/1508.06259)

 * **2015-10-12** - My work on *D-functions and immanants of unitary matrices and submatrices* with Hubert de Guise, Dylan Spivak and Justin Kulp has been submitted to the Journal of Physics A: Mathematical and Theoretical.
 Please contact me if you would like to read a preprint of our work.